 Dogs and Fireworks: A Match Made in Hades

-Note: Our grandson, Landon, age 14, writes an entertaining family newsletter called Home Biz.
-We chuckled at this latest one.
-Though I have edited papers for college students, I consider his writing at least on that level.
-So, sit back and enjoy Landon’s take on why dogs hate fireworks.
+Note: Our grandson, Landon writes an entertaining family newsletter called Home Biz.
+We chuckled at the one I've copied below.
+Sit back and enjoy Landon’s take on why dogs hate fireworks.
 And then comment in the box at the end if you enjoyed it.

 This is the second HOME BIZ published around the time of a major holiday.
 I’m not doing this on purpose, but it does give me relevant material for the front-page story.